 - Ability to carry own luggage in the form of a backpack weighing no more than 50 lbs.
 (This will be transported daily by van to the next destination while students are hiking).

-- Mandatory participation in four pre-departure meetings in May 2020, which will introduce students to and prepare students for the program and logistics through readings and discussion.
+- Mandatory participation in pre-departure meetings, which will introduce students to and prepare students for the program and logistics through readings and discussion.